micahrye/bridge/README.md

 ```
 $ iex -S mix
 ```
 This will start the the application supervision tree defined in "lib/bridge/application.ex" The bridge server is a supervised process.

 Start be creating a supervised bridge server
 ```
-iex> {:ok, pid, uuid} = Bridge.Supervisor.start_bridge()
+iex> {:ok, pid, uuid} = Bridge.Supervisor.create_bridge()
 {:ok, #PID<0.136.0>}
 ```

 You can then add/get messages from the Bridge.Server
 ```
 iex> alias Bridge.Message
 :ok